onajlikezz/DiscordGenBot/README.md

  - Prefix for commands is `/`.
 Example: `/ban @username`.

 ## Contributing
- - If you'd like to contribute to GenBot, feel free to submit a pull request with your changes or open an issue for any bugs or feature requests.
+ - If you'd like to contribute to DiscordGenBot, feel free to submit a pull request with your changes or open an issue for any bugs or feature requests.

 ## License
  - This project is free and open source.
 It currently doesn't have a specific license.
 Feel free to use and modify the code as needed.